ajayfoo/math-notes/college_algebra.typ

 == Linear Equations In One Variable

-A *linear equation* is a equation used to represent a straight line using only one variable.
+A *linear equation in one variable* is a equation used to represent a straight line using only one variable.
 The degree of the variable must be 1. *Standard Form* of *linear equation* is as follows...
 $ a x + b = 0 $
 where _a_ and _b_ are constant real numbers and $a eq.not 0$.